Email Connected Service

 OAuth2 Client ID

-Should be taken from application created in Google Developer Console
+Should be taken from the application created in Google Developer Console

 (see steps above for Gmail)

-Should be taken from application created in Azure Developer Console
+Should be taken from the application created in Azure Developer Console

 (see steps above for Outlook)